“Dancing on the blades, you set my heart on fire!”

 Yuuri stands out as a main character, which makes Yuri on Ice even more unique.
 He isn’t someone who just became interested in the sport or a new member of a high school team.
 Yuuri is a professional figure skater who has potential and is very talented.
 Instead of the struggle of learning the sport, he deals with something else–a lack of confidence.

 Mental stamina in sports is a huge obstacle that is often overlooked.
 Many times the physical performance of a sport is the main focus, especially for sports anime.
 This isn’t a bad thing at all, and it is often inspiring to see how teams can perform after many hard days at practice to become stronger.
 However, what if someone can never miss in practice, but when it comes to competition, they mess up?
-This is a real problem and struggle with athletes, and Yuri on Ice really handles this well, especially with the main character.
+This is a real problem with athletes, and Yuri on Ice really handles this well, especially with the main character.

 When Viktor comes into Yuuri’s life, he starts to find his confidence.
 He starts this by choreographing a routine that is the opposite of what is expected of Yuuri, Eros.
-As Viktor says, the goal of the program to give the audience something they will not guess the skater would choose, surprising them.
+As Viktor says, the goal of the program is to give the audience something they will not guess the skater would choose, surprising them.
 Although he promised to choreograph rising Russian star Yurio’s program as well, he assigns both him and Yuuri pieces opposite of their personalities, challenging their ability to skate and perform.

 Eros is one of the most defining routines in the series.
 With each time he begins the short program, the audience can see his growing confidence radiate off the ice and into his performance.
 He perfects his routine and adds a bit of “eros” each time, proving to himself–and Viktor the meaning of love.